zwzhang36/POSMDPs/README.md

 ## License

-This project is licensed under the MIT License - The GNU General Public License (GPL) v3.0
+This project is licensed under the - The GNU General Public License (GPL) v3.0